hartwork/django-createsuperuserwithpassword/README.md

 # django-createsuperuserwithpassword

-… provides a Django management command to create ready-to-login super users during developement.
+… provides a Django management command to create ready-to-login super users during development.

 To use, first
 enable the management command by extending your Django app settings …